 If you want to “cache” data, for instance, a DB connection, you can use static variables.
 For Google Cloud Functions, if you require to share state across function invocations, your function should use services such as Cloud Datastore, Cloud Firestore, Cloud Storage and Cloud SQL to persist data.

 Identity & Access Management

-Identity and access management for serverless resources is a critical aspect for any development team.
-IAM system provides you with an authorization layer that allows your to exercise fine-grained access management for your functions.
+For Identity and access management, IAM system provides you with an authorization layer that allows you to exercise fine-grained access management for your functions.

 For example, what they can do with those resources (read-only or write-only access), and what areas they have access to (specific function or whole project).